-What is it?
+What is a total loss?

-When is a Total Loss car covered?
+When is a total loss car covered?

-Is it a Total Loss or not?
+Is it a total loss or not?

-What if your car is declared a Total Loss?
+What if your car is declared a total loss?

-What if you don’t believe it is a Total Loss?
+What if you don’t believe it is a total loss?

 If you disagree with the insurance adjuster’s decision on your vehicle, you have the right to negotiate the car’s worth.
 To do this, you will need to submit documentation supporting the notion that your car is worth more than the adjuster is suggesting.
 In particular, modifications you have made to your vehicle are the main cause of a negotiation with an adjuster.
-After this conversation, if you still feel shorted, you may want to take legal action.
-However, paying for a lawyer and going through this process is only worth it if you believe the estimation is much lower than what you believe it should be.